-How do we think about our four strategic pillars in our everyday work?
+How do we think about our strategic pillars in our everyday work?
 We decided a few years ago to deviate from traditional program areas because they felt too static and structured to accommodate rapid changes that we saw in the market.
 Instead, we developed workstreams, which are organized by the questions that we’re asking and the communities with whom we’re engaging.
-To keep ourselves focused, we ensure that each workstream touches at least one (but often two, three, or four) of the strategic pillars.
+To keep ourselves focused, we ensure that each workstream touches at least one (but often two or three) of the strategic pillars.

 For us, workstreams are more fluid than traditional program areas because we identify them based on market opportunities rather than predetermined subjects.
 If we realize that a workstream is no longer “active,” meaning that related opportunities are no longer relevant or viable, we have the flexibility to deprioritize that work stream and reprioritize others immediately.
 But this is by no means a comprehensive list, and we will inevitably add and deactivate workstreams as our work evolves.

 Unlike traditional program areas — which focus almost exclusively on grantmaking — our workstreams also incorporate our entire financial toolbox.
 We aim to deploy whichever tool is most appropriate for each opportunity that arises within a work stream, which could be any of the following:

 We find that organizing our work by pillars and workstreams promotes curiosity, observation, and the ability to reevaluate and refocus when we’re heading down a less-than-useful path.
 If you would like to read more about each of the pillars that underpin our work, we’ve provided a deeper dive on each pillar below:

 We believe that economic opportunity for people and communities is the focus of our work.
 Our challenge is to contribute most effectively to supporting healthy, self-sustaining people and communities.